 Throughout the program, graduate students develop knowledge and skills through working with students and teachers in secondary school settings.
 The College of Education has close ties with area schools and school districts.
 This relationship with area schools means that students benefit from the practical experiences and the professional opportunities available.
 Most graduates are employed in Houston-area schools.
 Employment opportunities vary according to teaching field.

-In addition to being accepted into the University Master’s of Education Program, a student must be accepted into the Educator Preparation Program which requires a 2.75 GPA Undergraduate or 3.0 GPA in the last 60 hours of university coursework.
+In addition to being accepted into the University Master’s of Education Program, a student must be accepted into the Educator Preparation Program which requires a 2.75 GPA at the undergraduate level, or a 3.0 GPA in the last 60 hours of university coursework.

 HBU offers Secondary certification programs in grades 7-12: